 For students entering in years 7-10, they must satisfactorily pass entry tests in the January preceding their entry in September.
 These tests include English (with a short essay) and maths.
 There will also be an interview with a member of the academic team.

-Students wishing to enrol from overseas can conduct the tests in their current schools and the interview can take place over Skype.
+Students wishing to enrol from overseas can conduct the tests in their current schools and the interview can take place over Zoom or Teams.
 If the student’s first language isn’t English, they will also be required to pass the English as an Additional Language (EAL) test.

 Leighton Park School Fees, Scholarships & Bursaries